captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## LIEUTENANT CARO:
 Of course he’s not serious!
-Now Walter, here’s a pen, and here’s the thing—
+Now Walter, here’s a pen, and here’s the thing —

 ---